853939676/final_project_2020Sp/README.md

 **Hypothesis:**

 * The spread of COVID-19 will negatively influence the stock price of Constellation.
-* The influence of coronavirus on STZ stock price will gradually disappear as coronavirus continues.
+* The influence of coronavirus on Corona Beer stock price will gradually disappear as coronavirus continues.

 **Datasets:**